September 29, 2020 Update

 - Council Conference Sessions and City Council Meetings – are being held remotely using Zoom video-conferencing software.
 Residents can log into the meeting as an attendee, or can watch via livestream on the City Council webpage or via Facebook.

-- Board and Commission public meetings are being held remotely via Zoom teleconference.
+- Board and Commission public meetings are typically being held remotely via Zoom teleconference.
 Residents can log into meetings, with details provided in each agenda.
 View the Events Calendar for meeting dates.

 PARKS & RECREATION PROGRAMS AND FACILITIES